ttlequals0/autovpn/README.md

 	aws_access_key_id = (your_access_key_here)
 	aws_secret_access_key = (your_secret_key_here)
 	</pre></code>
-4. Install OpenVPN client (if needed)
+4. Install OpenVPN client (if needed).
+The installation is os-dependent.
+5. Generate public/private keys, if necessary.
+See GitHub's documentation to [generate a key and add it to ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+Note that you *must* start ```ssh-agent``` and load the key before you can use autovpn.
+6. Add your key to EC2 using [these instructions](https://alestic.com/2010/10/ec2-ssh-keys/).
+If you prefer the web front-end to using the AWS CLI, see [Importing Your Own Public Key to Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).

 Installation:

 1. Ensure dependencies are all installed.
 2. Clone repo to system.
   <pre><code>git clone https://github.com/ttlequals0/autovpn.git</code></pre>
 3. To create SSH keypair execute autovpn with -G and -r options for AWS region of choice. (optional)
    NOTE: Make sure to add new key to your ssh-agent.
 	<pre><addr>./autovpn -G -r us-east-1</addr></pre>
 4. Execute autovpn with -C -k and -r options to deploy to AWS: